AmbireTech/adex-protocol/components/smart-platform.md

 @TODO describe the possibility to reward users with tokens (via the balances tree); However the economic incentives work against us as they incentivize users to forge; although if the users masquerade as publishers, it should be the same thing; Anyway, memory-bound PoW and ip limits should be considered; and/or using the ip in the sig

 @TODO describe importance of validators staying available

+@TODO describe importance of everything measured by impressions

 @TODO: OUTPACE: Ocean-based Unidirectional Trustless PAyment ChannEl